 Web writer and editor, Hollywood, Health & Society

-Russell DeVita is the web editor and writer for Hollywood, Health & Society at the USC Annenberg Norman Lear Center.
-In addition, he oversees all social media outreach for HH&S and designs its communication publications.
+Russell DeVita's role also includes designing the program's communication in print and online, and overseeing all social media outreach.
 Before joining the Lear Center, he worked as a graphic designer, award-winning magazine art director and journalist, and spent several years as an editor, writer and designer at the Los Angeles Times, where he was part of an editorial team that shared two staff Pulitzer Prizes.
 He holds a bachelor's degree in journalism from SUNY College at Buffalo, and a bachelor of fine arts from Art Center College of Design.
-Contact him at email@example.com.
+Contact him at firstname.lastname@example.org.

 Program Assistant, Hollywood, Health & Society Global Centers and The Norman Lear Center

-Elliott Scher is the Program Assistant for Hollywood, Health & Society Global Centers and The Norman Lear Center.
-A Baltimore native, Elliott's professional background consists of a career in the entertainment industry having worked for several bi-coastal talent agencies and management companies.
+Elliott Scher is a Baltimore native whose professional background consists of a career in the entertainment industry, having worked for several bi-coastal talent agencies and management companies.
 He also has professional experience working in brand development, social media and public relations.
 Elliott is a graduate of Wagner College where he studied theatre arts.
 In his spare time, Elliott is also a professional dance teacher and acting coach and has taught at studios throughout Los Angeles, New York City and Baltimore, MD.
-Contact Elliott at firstname.lastname@example.org.
+Contact Elliott at email@example.com.